 An exit interview can be a rich source of objective feedback when managed properly.

 Even with the best staff retention measures in place it’s a fact of life that at some stage employees will want to move on.
-There can be a variety of reasons why people choose to leave – a change in direction, a desire for improved work/life balance, or better pay and/or promotion prospects.
+Given the transient nature of Singapore’s employment market, there can be a variety of reasons why people choose to leave – a change in direction, a desire for improved work/life balance, or better pay and/or promotion prospects.

 Whatever the case, whenever an employee tenders their resignation, firms can take advantage of the learning opportunities.
 Yes, it is difficult to lose good people, and even the loss of mediocre talent brings with it the potential for workplace disruption and additional recruitment costs.
 However it is worth knowing why they chose to leave.
 Your business can use this knowledge to improve retention rates.

 The best way to identify reasons for staff leaving is through a formal exit interview.
 It is never easy to hear criticism of your organisation or human resources policies but it’s good medicine even if it tastes bad.
 It is a chance to identify areas of vulnerability, be it a lack of a career path, uncompetitive pay rates or failure to offer flexible work arrangements.

 While an exit interview can dish up valuable insights, the process needs to be conducted in the appropriate manner.
 We look at four key issues to bear in mind when speaking with employees who are moving on.